Main Workshop - Monday, August 12 - Friday, August 16

 For questions about the workshop logistics or registration, please email Isabel Fox (firstname.lastname@example.org).
 Please email Bernie Black (email@example.com) or Mat McCubbins (firstname.lastname@example.org) for substantive questions or fee waiver requests.

 The Main Workshop has reached capacity for 2019.
-We have reserved a limited number of spaces for faculty and researchers who can still register.
-Graduate students who wish to be added to the wait list can email Isabel Fox at firstname.lastname@example.org.
+If you wish to be added to the wait list, please email Isabel Fox at email@example.com.

 Faculty | Registration | Schedule | Questions | Hotels

 Research design for causal inference is at the heart of a “credibility revolution” in empirical research.
 We will cover the design of true randomized experiments and contrast them to natural or quasi experiments and to pure observational studies, where part of the sample is treated in some way, the remainder is a control group, but the researcher controls neither the assignment of cases to treatment and control groups nor administration of the treatment.
 We will assess the causal inferences one can draw from a research design, threats to valid inference, and research designs that can mitigate those threats.

 Most empirical methods courses survey a variety of methods.
 We will begin instead with the goal of causal inference, and emphasize how to design research to come closer to that goal.
 The methods are often adapted to a particular study.
 Some of the methods are covered in PhD programs, but rarely with a focus on credible causal inference and on which methods to use with messy, real-world datasets and limited sample sizes.

 Quantitative empirical researchers (faculty and graduate students) in social science, including law, political science, economics, many business-school areas (finance, accounting, management, marketing, etc.), medicine, sociology, education, psychology, etc. –anywhere that causal inference is important.